Public History Guidelines and Forms

 Documentation of Internship Experiences

-When you complete your internship, you will be required to produce a final project and reflective statement.
+When you complete your internship, you will be required to produce a reflective statement.
 Throughout the process you should document your experiences.
-Plan to keep a journal of your work duties and experiences.
+Plan to keep a blog of your work duties and experiences.
 Make sure you take the time to reflect on what types of skills and knowledge you are using to complete your tasks.Consider taking photographs where appropriate, keeping copies of important documents, etc.

 Meetings with the Agency Supervisor